Roquemn/event-landing-page/README.md

 This is a practice file :sweat_smile:

 ## Mobile Friendly Website Practice
-Showcase new skills to create a responsive mobile friendly website :thumbsup:
+This template is used to start new projects using Bootstrap 5 :thumbsup:

 ## Contact
 #### Email: